|

 database column.
 Reference groups are typically constituted

-from age and sex matched patients.
+from age and sex matched individuals.

 - FCS1.0 and 2.0 list mode files or dBase3 database exports from database (e.g. Access) or table calculation programs (e.g. Excel) are classified by the CLASSIF1 algorithm in various clinical situations: